 Math 412 (Introduction to Modern Algebra) is a more abstract and proof-oriented course with less emphasis on applications and is better preparation for most subsequent mathematics courses.
-EECS 203 (Discrete Structures) covers some of the same topics with a more applied approach.

 Math 312 is one of the alternative prerequisites for Math 416 (Theory of Algorithms), and several advanced EECS courses make substantial use of the material of Math 312.
 Another good follow-up course is Math 475 (Elementary Number Theory).